Welcome to our Team

-Paul has lived in the Boston area for over thirteen years, and for many years worked as a manager for a local horticultural company, and has for the last seven years been involved locally with Cruse, the national bereavement charity, as a Bereavement Volunteer, and also on the management team.
+Paul has lived in the Boston area for over thirteen years, and for many years worked as a manager for a local horticultural company, and has for the last nine years been involved locally with Cruse, the national bereavement charity, as a Bereavement Volunteer, and also on the management team.

-Paul Caddell, Volunteer Manager
+Paul Caddell, Fundraising Manager

 I first became involved with The Butterfly Hospice Trust as a Trainer, delivering training to Trustees and Volunteers.
 I was then asked to join the board in 2013 and became chair in 2017.

 My background is as a Trainer specialising in providing training to the Voluntary sector on Governance issues and responsibilities of being a Trustee.
 I delivered the Level 2 and 3 accredited Management programme for a number of years in partnership with Boston College and Holmes Consultancy.